Dulcy (1923 film): Cast

+Production

+Exteriors for Dulcy were reportedly shot on location at Yosemite Valley, Big Bear Lake, San Francisco, San Diego and Barstow.

 Remake

 A sound, pre-code version called Not So Dumb was made in 1930 starring Marion Davies, directed by King Vidor, and produced for Cosmopolitan Productions for Metro-Goldwyn-Mayer.

 Another version of Dulcy was made in 1940 by Metro-Goldwyn-Mayer.
 It stars Ann Sothern in the title role, and was directed by S. Sylvan Simon.

 Preservation

 With no prints of Dulcy located in any film archives, it is a lost film.